kanix29/NEOCRtoDetectron2/README.md

 ## About Notebook
 `Detectron2_NEOCR.ipynb` is a explanation of the usage of detectron2.\
 You can refer this notebook to train NEOCR dataset.
-Then, install `model.pth` and detect on local environment.
+Then, install `model_final.pth` and detect on local environment.